Dizziness, weight gain, water retention…

-Because you are not ovulating it's okay to check your progesterone and estradiol level at pretty much any time.
+Because you are not ovulating it’s okay to check your progesterone and estradiol levels at pretty much any time.

 Another point worth considering is that a single test may not tell the whole story.

-In some cases (for difficult to diagnose patients) you may need to check your estrogen and progesterone values at multiple times during the month.
+In some cases (for difficult-to-diagnose patients) you may need to check your estrogen and progesterone values multiple times during the month.

 #3.
 You must realize that serum levels may not be the most accurate way to test your progesterone levels or other sex hormones.